Valafi/UE5-Style-Guide/README.md

 > #### Snake_case <a name="terminology--snake_case"></a>
 >
 > Words can arbitrarily start upper or lowercase but words are separated by an underscore, e.g. `desert_Eagle`, `Style_Guide`, `a_Series_of_Words`.

+### Channel Packing <a name="terminology--channel-packing"></a>

+It is common practice to pack multiple layers of texture data into one texture.
+For example, Emissive, Roughness, and Ambient Occlusion could be packed together as the Red, Green, and Blue channels of a texture respectively.

+Packing 4 channels of data into a texture (RGBA) is not recommended except for an Alpha/Opacity mask in the Diffuse/Albedo's alpha channel as a texture with an alpha channel incurs more overhead than one without.

 ## 1. Identifiers <a name="identifiers"></a>